espocrm/documentation/docs/user-guide/working-time-calendar.md

 * `ext\workingTime\hasWorkingTime(FROM, TO)` – whether a date range contains any working time;
 * `ext\workingTime\isWorkingDay(DATE_OR_DATETIME)` – whether a date falls into a working day.

 Functions can be applied for the default calendar, user calendar or team calendar.
-The entity type ( `'User'` or `'Team'`) and the entity ID can be passed as last two arguments.
+An entity type ( `'User'` or `'Team'`) and an entity ID can be passed to all workingTime functions as the last two arguments.